ash1ra/ESRGAN/README.md

 ![PSNR-oriented model training metrics](images/psnr_training_metrics.png)

-The first stage involved training the **PSNR-oriented generator** (using L1 Loss) for **500 epochs**.
-This stage took N hours.
+The first stage involved training the **PSNR-oriented generator** (using L1 Loss) for **250 epochs**.
+This stage took nearly 16 hours.
 The final model was selected based on the epoch with the **highest validation PSNR**.

 ### Stage 2: GAN Fine-Tuning

 ![ESRGAN model training metrics](images/esrgan_training_metrics.png)

 The pre-trained weights from Stage 1 were used to initialize the generator for **GAN fine-tuning**.
-This model was then trained for **500 epochs** using the full ESRGAN loss (Perceptual, RaGAN, and L1).
-This stage took M hours.
+This model was then trained for **250 epochs** using the full ESRGAN loss (Perceptual, RaGAN, and L1).
+This stage took nearly 35.5 hours.
 The final model was selected based on the epoch with the **lowest validation loss**.

 ## Benchmark Evaluation (4x Upscaling)